-Activists arrested after trying to shut Canada-U.S. pipelines
+Activists disrupt key Canada-U.S. oil pipelines

 | CALGARY, Alberta

-Protesters in Montana, Minnesota, North Dakota and Washington state were arrested after turning off valves on pipelines that flow from Canada's oil sands into the United States, said Climate Direct Action.

-The activist group also posted videos online showing the protesters breaking chains and turning the valves.
-It did not say how many people had been arrested and no confirmation was immediately available from police in the localities involved.
+CALGARY, Alberta Climate-change activists on Tuesday disrupted the flow of millions of barrels of crude from Canada to the United States in rare, coordinated action that targeted several key pipelines simultaneously.

+Activists in four states were arrested after they cut padlocks and chains and entered remote flow stations to turn off valves in an attempt to stop crude moving through lines that carry as much as 15 percent of daily U.S. oil consumption.
+The group posted videos online showing the early-morning raids.

-In a press release, the group said it had attempted to shut the pipelines in support of the Standing Rock Sioux Tribe, which has been protesting the construction of a $3.7 billion pipeline carrying oil from North Dakota to the U.S. Gulf Coast over fears of potential damage to sacred land and water supplies.
+Protest group Climate Direct Action said the action was in support of the Standing Rock Sioux Tribe, which has protested the construction of a separate $3.7 billion pipeline carrying oil from North Dakota to the U.S. Gulf Coast over fears of potential damage to sacred land and water supplies.

+Officials, pipeline companies and experts say the protesters ran the danger of causing environmental damage themselves by shutting down the lines.
+Unscheduled shutdowns can lead to a build-up of pressure and cause ruptures or leaks, they said.

+The activists had studied for months how to execute the shutdowns safely, said Afrin Sopariwala, a spokeswoman for the group.

-"We are acting in response to this catastrophe we are facing," Afrin Sopariwala, a spokeswoman for the group, told Reuters.
+"We are acting in response to this catastrophe we are facing," Sopariwala told Reuters, referring to global warming.

+Police confirmed four arrests, three in Washington State and one in Montana.
+Protesters were also arrested in Minnesota and North Dakota, the group said, after the action early on Tuesday.

+The pipelines carry crude produced from Canada's oil sands to the United States.
+Environmentalists have fought for years to stem Canadian oil sands production, which some call tar sands, in favor of cleaner energy.

-Together, the lines impacted can carry up to 2.8 million barrels of oil a day, equivalent to about 15 percent of daily U.S. petroleum consumption.
+Together, the lines affected can carry up to 2.8 million barrels of oil a day.

+"Tampering with energy infrastructure is a dangerous activity and it could cause harm to citizens and surrounding communities, which is unacceptable," said Canadian Energy Minister Jim Carr.

+His ministry was monitoring the situation closely, he said, adding that safety and security of energy infrastructure was a top priority.

 The incident is the latest in a series of actions by environmentalists and others in response to growing concern over the effects of fossil-fuel production on the environment and the potential effects on land and livelihoods of spills.